 This obligation of “due diligence” includes a requirement to proactively understand the requirements of the WHS Act and ensure that the owners corporation has appropriate measures, plans and policies to comply with those requirements.
 This means that the strata committee members are required to:

 - keep relevant information on work health and safety issues on the common property and site;

 - understand the nature of operations being conducted in the building;

 - ensure that there are measures in place to eliminate (or at least minimise if elimination is not possible) any potential risks; and ensure that the owners corporation has systems in place which address and comply with the WHS Act requirements.

-Pleading ignorance is not a defence to non-compliance for executive committee members.
+Pleading ignorance is not a defence to non-compliance for strata committee members.